-It’s very important to understand your trading style to determine what the maximum risk you’re willing to maintain in the strategy.
+It’s very important to understand your trading style to determine the maximum risk you’re willing to maintain in the strategy.

 If you were an investor doling out money, you would probably be more interested in absolute drawdown.
 What you’re expecting is an outstanding performance from the pivot point which is your initial investment.

 On the other hand, if you’re a trader, you’ll always need to measure yourself statistically, from a relative drawdown.
 From any given point, your strategy combined with your trading manners is capable of making that amount of possible loss.
 This will define how risky your strategy is.
-This is very important to measure and work on so you’re always aware of what your possible risk is.
+This is very important to measure and work on so you’re always aware of your possible risk.